VoronDesign/Voron-Extras/Bed_Models/SuperSlicer/README.md

-Here are bed models for adding to your Prusa/Super Slicer Printer Profiles.
+STL and Texture files for adding to SuperSlicer for Voron Printers.
  - HartK

 ##### Pictures